absmach/magistrala/docs/dev-guide.md

 make http
 ```

-will build HTTP Adapter microservice.
+will build the HTTP Adapter microservice.

 ### Building Dockers